 Prior to becoming a licensed attorney, Ms. Lee was a Legal Advisor at the Small Claims Court at the Superior Court of California located in Kearny Mesa, California.
 She helped hundreds of people through the small claims process, from filing to post-judgment collection.

 In her free time, she dedicates serving the community as a pro bono attorney with the American Bar Association’s Immigration Justice Project, as well as serving as an attorney advisor for the North County Immigration and Citizenship Center (NCICC).
-She also volunteers as an attorney with the Chaldean & Middle Eastern Social Services, providing aid at naturalization workshops.
+She also is the immigration columnist for the Philippines & Asian Report, a local newspaper.
 Further, Ms. Lee serves on the board of the Pan Asian of Lawyers of San Diego, and is a member of the Lawyer’s Club of San Diego, San Diego County bar Association, and American Immigration Lawyer’s Association (AILA).

 Awards & Recognitions